matsive/Unity_Robotics_ROS2_Messaging/README.md

 <div align="center">
   <img src="https://github.com/user-attachments/assets/12e8d452-b3e4-499d-a7ce-59f5c86420c7" alt="Screenshot" width="800"/>
 </div>
 In the Hierarchy the project scenes can be found.
 Scene or environments are the things that will contain different game_objects which will construct the game.
 The current open scene SampleScene Contrains Main Camera & Directional Light.
-Click the "+" icon beside Hierarchy or Right Click under the scene will give option to create game_objects.
-A Cube Object was created. <br />
+Click the "+" icon beside Hierarchy or Right Click under the scene will give option to create game_objects.<br />
+- A Cube Object was created
+- A Plane was created
+- A Material Was created and its color was set as Blue.
+- The Planes color was set as the newly created color material.

 ## ROS2 Section